ConnorSilvester/cr_std_lib/README.md

 This is not meant as a professional project, but rather just something for me to develop as i learn C.

-Currently some features are Linux-only, but Windows support is in progress.

 ## Features so far
 - **Filesystem Operations**
 - **Dynamic Arrays**